Jackson-S/LifeInPython/README.md

-Conway's Game Of Life for the terminal emulator written in Python, python 2 and 3 compatible, does not include graphical output, only calculates steps and returns nested lists with those strings.
+Conway's Game Of Life for pygame.
+Outputs via pygame.
+Resolution can be specified on command line at launch